What YOU Can Do This Week

 Five Ways to Protect the Environment and Fight Climate Change in MT

-MEIC has decided to provide a list of five or so things you can do each week to help protect the environment and fight for action on climate change.
+MEIC has decided to provide a list of five or so things you can do each week to help protect the environment and fight for action on climate change by following the practice of Chicago like dumpster rental chicago.
 The Montana legislature moves quickly and your help is needed as changes happen.
 We urge you to make a few telephone calls and send a few e-mails each week to help us protect all of our rights to clean air, clean water and a healthy climate.

 This week’s actions are: